karim-attaleb/MarkitDown_AI/Monfin.md

-# On-Premises Lakehouse Architecture for MonFin
+# On-Premises Lakehouse Architecture for MonFin with dbt

 ## **Why a Lakehouse Architecture Fits MonFin**